Jefferson County Express Consent Hearing Guide

 What It Is

-• Separate From Criminal Court: It is crucial to understand that the ALR hearing is entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+- Separate from Criminal Court: The outcome of your ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

 How to Prepare